TobikoData/sqlmesh/docs/concepts/glossary.md

 ## Idempotency
 The property that, given a particular operation, the same outputs will be produced when given the same inputs no matter how many times the operation is applied.

-## Incremental refresh
-In an incremental data refresh, incoming data is compared to existing data, and only changes are updated.
-In SQLMesh, this is referred to as a logical update.
-For more information, refer to [plans](plans.md).

 ## Integration
 Combining data from various sources (such as from a data warehouse) into one unified view.